gatsbyjs/gatsby/docs/blog/2018-10-26-export-a-drupal-site-to-gatsby/index.md

 ---
-title: How to export a Drupal site to Gatsby
+title: How to Export a Drupal Site to Gatsby
 date: 2018-12-18
 author: Joaquín Bravo Contreras
 tags: ["drupal", "getting-started"]